Will Global companies eat our lunch?

 Amazon and Uber, of course, are examples of high-quality execution and very strong commitment to the Indian market.
 Still, it’s telling that both firms have had to make up-front capital commitments in excess of a billion dollars, and yet neither is a market leader in India.
 How many global firms will have such appetite also remains to be seen.

-"Uber has trailed Ola for 3 years despite engaging in a bruising price war.
-In my opinion, the last word on the Amazon-Flipkart has not yet been written."
+“Uber has trailed Ola for 3 years despite engaging in a bruising price war.
+The last word on the Amazon-Flipkart has also not yet been written.”

 It is true that Amazon execution in India has been nothing short of exceptional, but let’s not forget that they are burning close to $500M every quarter in their international business, most of which is on India’s account.
 Amazon has deep pockets, but should there be a deep-pocketed backer for Flipkart, who knows how this picture will change.